-A lightweight library for dynamically loading any web resource through one unified Promise-based API — scripts, stylesheets, JSON, fonts, images, audio, video, and binary files.
+A lightweight library for dynamically loading any web resource through one unified Promise-based API.
+Scripts, stylesheets, JSON, fonts, images, audio, video, and binary files.

 Loading resources programmatically in the browser is surprisingly messy.
-The platform gives you several different mechanisms depending on resource type — each with its own quirks around load events, error handling, and caching:
+The platform gives you several different mechanisms depending on resource type.
+Each with its own quirks around load events, error handling, and caching:

 // A script